kdorff/sfpg/readme.txt

 ** WARNING ** SETTING THIS OPTION TO ANYTHING OTHER THAN FALSE WILL ALLOW USERS TO UPLOAD, DELETE, RENAME, MOVE and CREATE DIRECTORIES, IMAGES AND FILES IN THE GALLERY_ROOT **

 Set to FALSE to disable the administrator functions.
-Set to TRUE to allow users to access the administrator menu, where the following options are available:
+Set to TRUE to enable users to access the administrator menu.

+When enable the following admin options are available:
  1. Upload of files to the gallery.
  2. Rename, move, and delete images and files.
  3. Rename, move, delete and create directories.